 10 Sep Very stupidly, we overlooked making this winning entry in our recent writing competition free to access.
 We hereby correct that oversight and hope you enjoy reading this as much as we did.

-4 Sep Behold, the last entry to our Olympic writing competition, the entry deadline for which has now passed.
+4 Sep Behold, the last entry to our Olympic writing competition by James Cornish, the entry deadline for which has now passed.
 To see details - and the other entries - click on the tag at the bottom of this article, and stay tuned for the announcement of the winner.

 ‘Gentlemen, your proposal is as disgraceful as it is impossible,’ Olympics chief Jacques Rogge told the Anglo-French delegation in Singapore.